thebearingedge/deep-clone/README.md

 # deep-clone
-Stand-alone cloning of Arrays and Objects
+Stand-alone deep cloning of Arrays and Objects